3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs

-Therefore, with $\cii = {\left \lceil 2^{\mu_X} \right \rceil}$ principal channels, the total energy in the reconstructed data is approximately at least $97\%$ of the total energy in the original data $X$. \end{proof} In the later theorems and proofs, we regard $\cii$ as the sufficient number of principal channel to reconstruct $X$.
-And we use equality sign ``=" rather than the approximated one ``$\doteq$" when representing $X$ using $\cii$ principal channels.
+Finally by minimizing the function $\eta(b, \ci)$, we get a minimum of $0.97$.
+Therefore, with $\cii = {\left \lceil 2^{\mu_X} \right \rceil}$ principal channels, the total energy in the reconstructed data is at least $97\%$ of the total energy in the original data $X$. \end{proof} In the later theorems and proofs, we regard $\cii$ as the sufficient number of principal channel to reconstruct $X$.